-K. Nuclear Medicine Technology
+I. Nuclear Medicine Technology

-This new concentration was designed to educate students to meet a growing need for highly trained technologists who utilize rapidly developing technologies to image the distribution of readioactive agents in the body.
-Nuclear medicine is widely used for imaging bodies of patients with cardiac conditions and those with cancer.
-After completion of this concentration, students continue on to the post-baccalaureate program in order to be eligible to take the national registry examination.
-Job opportunites may be found in hospitals, physicians' offices and diagnostic laboratories
+This concentration within Radiologic Sciences is designed to educate students to meet a growing need in the health care industry for highly trained technologists who utilize rapidly developing technologies to image the human body.
+Nuclear medicine is widely used for imaging the bodies of patients with cancer and cardiac conditions.
+HAN 395 Radiation Physics in Medicine (4 credits) is required during the fall semester of the senior year as a prerequisite to acceptance into the concentration.
+Acceptance into the post-baccalaureate clinical year is required in order to enter the concentration.
+Students must complete the one-year post-baccalaureate clinical training in order to be eligible to take the National Registry Examination.